 Gainesville, FL 32609

-Can I meet with PW staff to discuss a permit?
+When is Public Works staff available to discuss a permit?

-Who is involved in review of the permits?
+What city departments are involved in the review of right-of-way permits?

 - Public Works: 352-334-5070